Turkish Naval Academy: Education

 Until 1953, education term at the Naval Academy was two years, the first year theoretical at the school and the last year practice in the Navy.
 In 1953, four-year line system education was adopted.
 In the first two years, the students were cadets and in the following two years officers.
-With the academic term 1969–70, the education structure was reorganized such as the cadets studied three years and the officers one year.
+With the academic term 1969–1970, the education structure was reorganized such as the cadets studied three years and the officers one year.
 One year later, the organization was modified so that the officers were educated in the "Officer Basic Expert School".

-In 1974, the education term was increased to four years and the curriculum was extended in regard of the modern technologies and sciences with electrical, electronic and mechanical engineering, operations research, management science, systems engineering, communications, computer science, shipbuilding, oceanography and international relations.
+In 1974, the education term was increased to four years and the curriculum was extended with electrical, electronic and mechanical engineering, operations research, management science, systems engineering, communications, computer science, shipbuilding, oceanography and international relations.
 First officers having studied in this program graduated in 1978.
 With the beginning of the academic term 1986-1987, these modern fields of study are fully implemented in the curriculum as majors.

+The Academy facilitates cadet participation in international competitions with other naval academies during the academic year.
+Cadets who successfully complete specialized training programs conducted by personnel of the Turkish Naval Forces may be awarded internationally recognized qualifications, including the One Star Diver Badge, the Frogman Certificate, and the High Level Sailing Certificate.

+As part of annual open-sea training programs, cadets undertake port visits to foreign harbors, including those in France, Italy, Spain, and Portugal, providing opportunities for international exposure.
+During their careers, naval officers may also gain experience in different countries through port visits, short-term assignments or courses ranging from several weeks to one year, as well as longer-term overseas postings lasting two to three years.

 Women and foreign cadets

-Admission of female cadets, graduated from civilian high schools, were granted in the academic term 1992–93.
+Admission of female cadets, graduated from civilian high schools, were granted in the academic term 1992–1993.

-According to military training cooperation agreements signed with friendly and allied countries, guest students, especially from Turkic Republics as well as from Albania and Pakistan were admitted in the 1993–94 academic year.
+According to military training cooperation agreements signed with friendly and allied countries, guest students, especially from Turkic Republics as well as from Albania and Pakistan were admitted in the 1993–1994 academic year.